 Yes, those after bedtime hours are the only opportunities you get to have time to yourself.
 But dedicate part of that time, no matter how little it may already seem, to going to bed sooner.
 Don’t push yourself to stay up even later if you can help it.

-Other times, you forget that their behavior is actually normal for their age.
-That they should be defying their parents and asserting themselves.
-That every other kid in the world has done the same thing.
+It’s also easy to forget that their behavior is actually normal for their age.
+That they should be defying their parents and asserting themselves, and that many kids have done the same.

-My kids had been putting their dishes away in the sink like clockwork, so much so that the day one of them didn’t, I gave him a big stink for it.
+For instance, my kids put their dishes in the sink like clockwork, so much so that the day one of them didn’t, I gave him a big stink for it.

 “Your dishes,” I scolded him, “are still on the table.
 I already asked you to put them away and you still haven’t.”